 So if you can wear bamboo, and sleep on it, and brush your teeth with it, and build a house from it, you sort of have to wonder: can I eat it too?
-Not surprisingly, the answer is YES.
+Not surprisingly, the answer is emphatically yes.

-Eating bamboo is actually one of the oldest bamboo uses of all.
+The practice of eating bamboo goes back many, many centuries.
 It’s difficult to say for certain, but people in Asia have probably been eating bamboo as long as they have been eating rice.
 Some sources suggest that the cultivation of bamboo as a food source dates back some 7,000 years.

 What are the best varieties of edible bamboo?

-Among the couple thousand species of bamboo, most of them have edible shoots.
-But there are just a handful of varieties that the connoisseurs consider most suitable for eating.
+Among the 1400+ species of bamboo, most of them have edible shoots.
+But there are just a handful of varieties that the connoisseurs consider most delicious for eating.
 So, if you’d like to harvest your own bamboo garden and throw together a bamboo salad, then consider growing one of the following strains.

 - Bambusa oldhamii: Here’s a variety that might even be growing in your garden.
 Oldhamii is a giant timber bamboo, and the most widely grown strain in the U.S. Its shoots are highly valued and known to be tender, fragrant and delicious.
 If your grove is fully grown and healthy enough, you might try harvesting some fresh shoots.
 Just remember to boil them before eating.
 If you buy canned bamboo shoots from the store, they are likely to be this variety.

-If you plan to harvest shoots from your own bamboo garden, do it early in the growing season when the fresh culms are just beginning to emerge.
+If you plan to harvest shoots from your own bamboo plants, do it early in the growing season when the fresh culms are just beginning to emerge.
 Supposedly, the new culms that are still completely underground will taste the best.
 When you see the first new shoots of the growing season, grab a spade a start digging.
 The fresh growth is soft and easily removed with a good knife or a small saw.